Bahá’í Community of Boise Idaho USA Official

 Frequently Asked Questions

-It will frequently asked questions and provide brief answers.
+This page lists frequently asked questions and provide brief answers.
 The answers are meant to stimulate conversation rather than be exhaustive.
 If you are interested in discussion any of these topics, please contact us.

 What is God?